srdone/life-history-of-ellen-precinda-moffatt-done/3-return-to-mexico/1-reestablishing-home-in-mexico.md

 supposed to have moved.
 Early that morning he went to the new house he had been building at the time of the Exodus.
 The Mexicans were using it for a shelter for their animals.
-They had cows in one room, pigs in another nd goats and chickens in the other two.
+They had cows in one room, pigs in another and goats and chickens in the other two.
 He turned the animals into the yard and started shoveling out the mess.
 The Mexicans ran into the street and started screaming that a man was "throwing things out of their house," which wasn't true, as Papa had been very careful not to disturb the house